-- Tobacco, Alcohol, and Drug Use: Though not direct causes of asbestos-related cancers, tobacco and drug use, smoking, and drinking alcohol, can increase a person’s odds for developing asbestos-related cancers when they have been exposed to asbestos fibers.
+- Tobacco, Alcohol, and Drug Use: Though not direct causes of asbestos-related cancers, tobacco and drug use, smoking, and drinking alcohol, can increase a person’s odds of developing asbestos-related cancers when they have been exposed to asbestos fibers.

-How Asbestos Cancer Is Diagnosed
+Asbestos Cancer Diagnosis

-Legal Help for Asbestos Cancer
+Getting Financial Help for Asbestos Cancer

 If you or someone you love has developed cancer from asbestos, the time to act is now.
 Because asbestos-related cancers sneak up on those affected, many families are not able to prepare for the costs of treatments, medications, and surgeries that follow a diagnosis.

 When you partner with Sokolove Law, you will work with an asbestos law firm that has over 40 years of experience handling asbestos cancer claims.
 We do all of the heavy legal lifting, so you can focus on the important things in life.

 Our asbestos attorneys may be able to:

 - File the asbestos exposure lawsuit on your behalf